adghin/pretrained_benchmarker/README.md

 - Tiny-ImageNet;
 - ImageNet-R.

-The preprocessing applied on each dataset is the model's default one.
+The preprocessing applied on each dataset is the model's default inference transform recipe.

 Usage
 -